dieselpoint/norm/README.md

 #Norm

-Norm is a crazy simple way to access a JDBC database, usually in one line of code.
-It purges your code of the devil's spawn that is [Hibernate](http://www.hibernate.org), [JPA](http://en.wikipedia.org/wiki/Java_Persistence_API), [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping), and other very bad no-good software.
+Norm is a simple way to access a JDBC database, usually in one line of code.
+It purges your code of the complex mess that is [Hibernate](http://www.hibernate.org), [JPA](http://en.wikipedia.org/wiki/Java_Persistence_API), and [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping).

 [Lots of people think that complex ORMs are a bad idea.](http://stackoverflow.com/questions/398134/what-are-the-advantages-of-using-an-orm/398182)

-Let's get it on:
+Here it is:

 ```Java
 List<Person> people = db.where("name=?", "Bob").results(Person.class);